 Install a matched set of belts.
 Use the inside grooves if either sheave has an excess number of grooves.
-Use a string to line up the inside faces of the sheaves as shown in Figure 23.
+Use a string to line up the inside faces of the sheaves as shown in Figure 18.
 Shift the prime mover as required and then tighten the bolts that attach the prime mover to the slide rails.
-Tighten the belts by using the adjustment screws to move the prime mover until the belt tension is uniform across the width of the belts.
+Tighten the belts by using the adjustment screws until the belt tension is uniform across the width of the belts.
 Check the tension by slapping the belts in the middle of the span.
 They should be lively and springy.
 Tighten the bolts attaching the slide rails to the T-slots, following the recommendations given under "Fasteners" in Section 3.

-5.15 BELT COVER INSTALLATION
+5.12 BELT COVER INSTALLATION